someobserver/recurgence/love/index.md

 ### rational revolution (1700–1800)

 - <u>pattern shift</u>: **logic → formal reason**
-- <u>resonance</u>: abstraction crystallized into explicit structure. law, mathematics, music, and morality were woven into unified, formal systems—reason itself became a kind of architecture. but a generative engine: it let minds *build* new realities, not just describe them. **The mind learned to transform the world by wielding the precision of thought itself—remaking reality through the disciplined act of reasoning.**
+- <u>resonance</u>: methodology crystallized into explicit structure. law, mathematics, music, and morality were woven into unified, formal systems—reason itself became a kind of architecture. but a generative engine: it let minds *build* new realities, not just describe them. **The mind learned to transform the world by wielding the precision of thought itself—remaking reality through the disciplined act of reasoning.**
 - <u>key minds</u>: Spinoza, Leibniz, Bach, Voltaire, Du Châtelet, Kant

 ### industrial revolution (1760–1840)